BugSnag On-premise system requirements

 The drive you use as your data drive should use a stable, performant file system like Ext4 or XFS if possible.
 An SSD is heavily recommended.
-Ideally this drive also supports filesystem snapshots either through a virtualization layer (like EBS) or at the filesystem level using LVM snapshots or ZFS snapshots to make backups easier to manage.
+Ideally this drive should also support filesystem snapshots, either through a virtualization layer (like EBS), or at the filesystem level using LVM snapshots or ZFS snapshots to make backups easier to manage.

-Bugsnag requires at least version 17.06.2-ce of Docker and we recommend 18.09.2-ce.
+BugSnag requires at least version 20.10.7 of Docker.
 Our installation scripts will help you install a suitable version of Docker if you don’t already have one.

 We recommend configuring the port range that Docker uses to assign dynamic ports to avoid port collisions with named ports:

 Find out the current IP range, use the following command:

 Then, set the upper range of local ports to